AMReX-Codes/amrex/CONTRIBUTING.md

             distribute, and sublicense such enhancements or derivative works thereof, in binary and source code form.

-  * On the first workday of each month, we perform a merge of `development` into `master`.
-For this merge to take place, we need to be passing the regression tests.

-    To accommodate this need, we close the merge window into `development` a few days before the merge day.
-While the merge window is closed, only bug fixes should be pushed into `development`.
-Once the merge from `development` -> `master` is done, the merge window reopens.
+  * On the first workday of each month, we make a tagged release.
+The merge window into `development` is closed a few days before the release day.
+While the merge window is closed, only bug fixes should be merged into `development`.
+Once the release is done, the merge window reopens.

 ## Git workflow